imyizhang/unsplashx/README.md

 ## Contributing

+Thanks for your interest in contributing to **UnsplashX**!
+Please feel free to create a pull request.

 ## Changelog

 **UnsplashX 0.1.0**

-Made Unsplash Source's URL constructor functional.
+* Made Unsplash Source's URL constructor functional.